Free Illinois LLC Operating Agreement

 There is no Illinois state law requiring an LLC to adopt an operating agreement.
 However, an operating agreement will help your LLC resolve disputes, open a bank account, and protect your limited liability status.

 No. Because an Illinois operating agreement is an internal document, it does not need to be filed with the state.
-However, Illinois statute 805 ILCS 180/1-40 requires your LLC to keep any current operating agreement you have on file at your place of business or in another location specified in your operating agreement.
+However, Illinois statute 805 ILCS 180/1-40 requires your LLC to keep any current operating agreement you have on file at your place of business or in another location specified in the operating agreement.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.